andycroll/andycroll.com/_posts/2022/2022-11-14-safely-remove-a-column-field-from-active-record.md

 In a larger team or application, having stable and predictable ways to change your database, without causing errors or downtime, is very important.

-Rails gives you the tools to change your database but doing it in the production environment of a busy application often requires greater care.
+Rails gives you built-in tools to change your database, but doing it in the production environment of a busy application often requires greater care.

 To a certain extent having good test coverage and a healthy process for deploying multiple times a day is a prerequisite of this method given that this “simple” column removal requires three seperate deployments.